-RhoVac is an immunotherapy company listed on the Spotlight Stock Market in Sweden, with a 100%-owned subsidiary in Denmark.
-It is currently developing a peptide-based immunotherapy, RV001, which aims to train the immune system to specifically target cancer cells with metastatic potential.
+RhoVac is an immunotherapy company listed on the Spotlight stock market in Sweden, with a 100%-owned subsidiary in Denmark.
+It is developing a peptide-based immunotherapy, RV001, which aims to train the immune system to specifically target cancer cells with metastatic potential.

 Metastatic cancer is the most advanced stage of cancer and is terminal.
-Unfortunately, a large proportion of patients who are diagnosed with local cancer already have undetectable metastatic cells or micro-metastases that have infiltrated other tissues.
+A large proportion of patients diagnosed with local cancer already have undetectable metastatic cells or micro-metastases that have infiltrated other tissues.
 Preventing or halting metastasis formation through inhibiting the metastatic cascade or selectively killing cells with metastatic potential could help contribute to a reduction of morbidity and an improved survival.